fox-archives/tails/readme.md

 - browse through, label, sort, and manage all your javascript projects within the web interface
 - start projects on demand, *quickly*
 - have nice urls during development (no localhost and port crap, all managed for you)
-- generate helm charts to run on kubernetes for prod
-  - such that crap *just works™*

 ## details